 Absent a single standard, issuers and underwriters must focus on transparency and clear disclosure.
 As the market evolves and develops, there will be an ongoing balancing of the interests of investors in seeking detailed information and issuers' practical ability to disclose such information.
-A pragmatic, balanced and proportional approach is required.
+A pragmatic balanced and proportional approach is required.
 Unduly burdening issuers risks undermining ESG goals.
 Market participants should be sensitive to this.

-A decision on what ESG information is material for issuer disclosure in a high yield transaction is subject to the same discussions and considerations as those related to what ESG information is generally material for disclosure to investors in annual and other periodic reports to the extent relevant to the credit-worthiness of the obligors.
-Therefore, in order to ensure consistency, ESG disclosure in offering documents should generally be aligned with disclosure in annual and other periodic disclosures.
+A decision on what ESG information is material for issuer disclosure in a high yield transaction is subject to the same discussions and considerations as those related to what ESG information is generally material for disclosure to investors in annual and other periodic reports to the extent relevant to the creditworthiness of the obligors.
+Therefore, ESG disclosure in offering documents should be consistent with disclosure in annual and other periodic disclosures.
 For a discussion of disclosure considerations related to bonds issued under the Green Bond Framework, see the "Green Bond" section below.